digio/oaat/README.md

 The `queueWrapper()` function is there to combine multiple requests into a single request, in scenarios where multiple endpoint-examples require the same async-value.

+### Security tokens and headers

+APIs are often protected with security tokens and headers.
+To call these APIs, the security token can be passed to the command line via `-s securityHeaderType=123someValue,nextToken=nextValue,...`.
+Alternatively, the security token values can be specified in the `securitySchemes` section of [configuration file](config-file).
+By default, `securitySchemes` contains no keys.

+`oaat` will **always** pick the first security scheme when there are multiple security schemes available for an endpoint.

 ### Disabling endpoint recording

 Sometimes it may be necessary to disable the recording of certain endpoints, while keeping the endpoint in the spec.